fr3fou/decker/README.md

 ## TODO

-- [x] Implement sequential first, then concurrent
+- [x] Implement sequential first, then concurrent - on average, the concurrent version is ~3.5x faster
   - [x] Think of data structure that can hold the best quality image and the respective duplicates as children
 - [ ] Tests
 - [x] Find `IsBest` field based on resolution